PandorumProject/pandorum-solidity/README.md

 * Pandorum Token is the way of paying users for finishing tasks or making proposals in the theoretical level
 * Merit Token is a way of accountability of impact, which are sent only in one direction after it gets burned for Pandorum Tokens.
+* Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will be more possible to stop each round, since the range of possibilities gets reduced.
+* This system requires of an Account Manager, which does not have direct permissions over the funds, but has over, starting / calling a cycle in the Network.
 * Ethereum Blockchain could make this system extremly expensive, thats why side-chains investigations are on-going, for an scalabe, low-cost network (Maybe bandwith one, Maybe Loom SDK)
 * Code actually Only Works on Compiler V.0.4.23